-The BTEC Certificate and Subsidiary Diploma in Applied Law allow students to study similar areas of English Law to those that are covered in the A-level course.
+The BTEC Certificate and Extended Certificate in Applied Law allow students to study similar areas of English Law to those that are covered in the A-level course.
 However, the course is assessed through internally assigned coursework and controlled assessments that are externally marked.
 Undertaken within normal timetabled lessons, students use previously released materials to prepare for the assessments and are then asked to complete a controlled assessment.
 There is an internally assessed and controlled/externally assessed element in each year.
 It gains UCAS points which are of equal value to those given to A-levels and is therefore very useful to students applying for university places, apprenticeships or employment.

-The course covers a wide variety of legal topics, broken into six units.
+The course covers a wide variety of legal topics, broken into four units.
 The units are assessed in the ways outlined above.
 The unit and topics included on this course are:

 All topics are taught in an applied way, to develop students’ capacities to offer legal advice and guidance in ways that echo the professional practice of Solicitors and other legal personnel.
 The course is partly designed by professional bodies aiming to develop requisite professional skills and knowledge for students interested in careers in Law.

 Students go on to study a huge variety of law and non-law related degrees at university.
 Most students apply to study degrees at university but increasing numbers also apply for apprenticeships and employment.
 The course is particularly relevant to those who want to pursue legal careers but open to anyone who might find the course and subject matter interesting and helpful to future career plans.